Understanding the Australian Security Door Standards

 But what areas does this legislation cover?

-The first relevant piece of legislation, AS 5039, is geared towards the door itself.
-It lays out the basic requirements of a security door, in regards to its materials, and what it can reasonably be expected to withstand.
+The first relevant piece of legislation, AS 5039, is geared towards the security door and window grille.
+It lays out the basic requirements of a security screen window and security door, in regards to its materials, and what it can reasonably be expected to withstand.
 Consultants when creating these codes included the Master Builders Australia, Master Locksmiths Association of Australasia, the National Security Screen Association, and the Australian Windows Association.
 Here, these industry experts laid out the proper expectations for a security door.
 To qualify as a security door, a product must prove its mettle, at a NATA-accredited lab.

 The second, AS 5040, is geared towards the installation of the door.
 Of course, a strong door does little good if it isn’t secured properly to strong points in the surrounding door frame, ground, or wall masonry.
 Your security door installation team must be master licenced and adhere to this code for your door to function as designed, as we at SP Screens do.